RESEARCH & INSTITUTIONAL EFFECTIVENESS

 Recent Research Projects (last updated August 2, 2016)

 The following is a brief sampling of some research and planning projects that our team completed.
-While our listing of projects each year is already filled with mandatory projects (e.g., Chancellor's Office Basic Skills Survey) we are also fortunate to have time to spend with faculty and administrators to answer their questions on their programs and services in order to improve student success and time to degree/transfer.
+While our listing of projects each year is already filled with mandatory projects (e.g., IPEDS) we are also fortunate to have time to spend with faculty and administrators to answer their questions on their programs and services in order to improve student success and time to employment, degree/certificate and/or transfer.

 Barbara McNeice-Stallard, Director

 Planning is a large part of my portfolio.
 Accreditation, Pathways, and Student Equity have all been major projects that require both administrative as well as research and evaluation skills.
 The RIE Team is helping to evaluate and collect up-to-date evidence for the self-evaluation report and to standardized the process for connecting evidence to the webpages and narrative.
 Work on student equity projects requires a myriad of tasks including working with the VP of Student Services for check-ins on processes and project status.
 The RIE team composition is changing with some part-timers moving onto other jobs and higher education while a few full-timers will be off for some of the 2016-17 fiscal year.
 I am presently re-examining the researchers' skills and anticipated project needs for the next 8 months.
 We are also working toward hiring a newly funded position for an Administrative Specialist III position.
 This should help improve our efficiencies quite a bit.
 From an administrative position, beyond accreditation, we are focused on completing program review and student equity reports.